sedexch/sedexch.github.io/docs/client-container-v6/_old_/sedex-webservice-proxy.md

-# Web Service Proxy
+# sedex Web Service Proxy Configuration

-This page describes the web service proxy functionality of the sedex Client.
+This page describes how to configure the web service proxy functionality of the sedex Client.
 If you only use asynchronous sedex messaging, this page is not relevant for you.

 ## Purpose of the Web Service Proxy